cilium/cilium/Documentation/concepts/security/proxy/envoy.rst

 rich L7-aware policy language
 and access logging, and visibility into encrypted traffic traffic via kTLS (coming soon!).
-In sum, you as the developer need only worry about the logic of parsing the protocol, and Cilium + Envoy + BPF do the heavy-lifting.
+In sum, you as the developer need only worry about the logic of parsing the protocol, and Cilium + Envoy + eBPF do the heavy-lifting.

 This guide uses simple examples based on a hypothetical "r2d2" protocol (see `proxylib/r2d2/r2d2parser.go <https://github.com/cilium/cilium/blob/master/proxylib/r2d2/r2d2parser.go>`_)